-Comparisons of fiscal year 2022 to FY 2021 are relatively compatible at this time during the fiscal year, however, this can be misleading due to the department's participation in Shared Work during FY 21.
-In comparison to FY 2021, Overtime has decreased slightly while Temporary Employment and Salaried Employment both had a slight increase.
-Conversely, compared to the same time in FY 2020, MoDOT saw a reduction of 266 full time employees overall.
+Comparisons of fiscal year 2022 to FY 2021 are relatively compatible, however, this can be misleading due to the department's participation in Shared Work during FY 21.
+In comparison to FY 2021, Overtime and Temporary Employment has decreased slightly while Salaried Employment had a slight increase.
+Conversely, compared to FY 2020, MoDOT saw a reduction of 288 full time employees overall.
 This is more indicative of the changes MoDOT has seen.
-The effects of MoDOT's record level of turnover will continue to be more apparent as the department moves further into the fiscal year.
+As the department moves into the next fiscal year, the hope is to see the number of FTEs increase in response to recent actions taken.